Now scheduling in-person and phone appointments at our New Orleans and Baton Rouge locations.

 Filing these employment-based immigration documents can be an exhaustive process where even the smallest mistake could result in a rejection.
 Having an experienced attorney's help can alleviate some of the pressure you feel along the journey.

-Get in touch with us today by calling (504) 784-6803.
+Get in touch with our New Orleans employment immigration lawyer today by calling (504) 784-6803.

 Awards & Associations